Melania Trump launched into her first solo experience as the first woman final week: a 5-day tour of Ghana, Malawi, Kenya, and Egypt.

 This, of direction, isn’t the first time Melania’s apparel has stirred controversy.
 There turned into the time she wore a Gucci “pussy bow” blouse to a presidential debate simply days after the Washington Post said on her husband’s now-infamous comments about grabbing women “by using the pussy.”

-In May 2017, she became known as out for wearing a $ fifty-one,000 Dolce & Gabbana jacket — which value only a few thousand greenbacks much less than the average American family’s annual earnings — while hobnobbing with foreign leaders’ spouses in the course of the G7 summit in Sicily.
-A few months after that, she wore a bomber jacket and a fantastically impractical pair of stilettos to go to hurricane-ravaged Houston.
+In May 2017, she became known as out for wearing a $ fifty-one 000 Dolce & Gabbana jacket — which was valued at only a few thousand greenbacks, much less than the average American family’s annual earnings — while hobnobbing with foreign leaders’ spouses in the course of the G7 summit in Sicily.
+A few months later, she wore a bomber jacket and a very impractical pair of stilettos to go to hurricane-ravaged Houston.

 And, of the route, there was the time Melania donned a $39 Zara jacket that had “I simply don’t care, do u?” written on the again for the duration of a visit to the US-Mexico border inside the middle of the summer season, in the course of the height of the circle of relatives separation crisis.